Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Proof of the main theorems and some consequences

-\begin{proof}[Proof of Corollary \ref{coro.generic.unicity}] We use Rademacher's theorem applied to the Busemann function $b_a$ over the open and dense set $\Omega$ of configurations without collisions.
+\begin{corollary}[generic uniqueness of the geodesic ray] Given $a\in\Omega$ we have that, for almost all $x\in E^N$ there is a unique hyperbolic geodesic ray $\gamma\in\calM_a$ such that $\gamma(0)=x$. \end{corollary} \begin{proof} We use Rademacher's theorem applied to the Busemann function $b_a$ over the open and dense set $\Omega$ of configurations without collisions.
 Indeed, we know that $b_a$ (as well as any dominated function) is differentiable almost everywhere in $\Omega$, since it is locally Lipschitz (see \cite[Lemma 2.5]{MaVe}).
 Actually the local Lipschitz constant diverges as the configurations approach the set $\Delta=E^N\setminus\Omega$.